 What do you say to couples who may want to travel but may not have the finances and feel slightly left out when their social media timelines are flooded with travel updates from friends and family?

 All we’d say is to not feel pressured into doing something just because the world is doing so.
 It’s okay to take only one trip a year.
-The bottom line is that one should enjoy whatever one is doing – be it working in a 9-5 job or travelling or playing a guitar.
+The bottom line is that one should enjoy whatever one is doing – be it working in a 9-5 job or travelling or playing the guitar.

 Patience, respect for other human beings, and a different and more balanced perspective on life.